trbadami/bus-app/Assumptions and notes.md

 - If it is less than 0, it is Early and blue color is choosen.
 - If it is greater than 300, it is late and I have used Red color for that.
 - Otherwise (between 0 and less than 300), it is On Time and my preferred color is Green for that.

+I feel that UI test cases are not required for this test and that is why I have not written code for UI testing.